 Jim Thorpe Suite

-Jim Thorpe, wathohuk, “Bright Path” (c 1877-1953) inspired this spacious 575 square-foot accommodation.
+Jim Thorpe, wathohuk, “Bright Path” (c.
+1877-1953) inspired this spacious 575 square-foot accommodation.
 Jim Thorpe was from Suak and Fox tribe and is generally regarded as one of the greatest American athletes of the 20th century.
-In 1912, he won the Olympic Decathlon and pentathlon, and from 1919 to 1926 he was professional football star.
-He was the first president of what was to become the National Football league as well as being a recipient of ABC.s Wild World of Sports Athlete of the Century award.
+In 1912, he won the Olympic Decathlon and pentathlon, and from 1919 to 1926 he was a professional football star.
+He was the first president of what was to become the National Football league as well as being a recipient of ABC's Wide World of Sports Athlete of the Century award.

-Chief Joseph, Hinmahtooyahlatlekt (1840-1904) inspired this spacious 575- square-foot accommodation.
+Chief Joseph, Hinmahtooyahlatlekt (1840-1904) inspired this spacious 575-square-foot accommodation.
 Chef Joseph was from the Wallowa Band of the Nez Perce.
-He is best remembered or leading a three-month, 1,000-mile journey of resistance against the United States Government during an 1877 territorial war to escape this tribe’s forced settlement to an Idaho reservation.
-He is credited with the famous quote: “I will fight no more forever."
+He is best remembered for leading a three-month, 1,000-mile journey of resistance against the United States Government during an 1877 territorial war to escape this tribe’s forced settlement to an Idaho reservation.
+He is credited with the famous quote, “I will fight no more forever."

 Oren Lyons Suite

 Oren Lyons, born in 1930, professor at the State University of New York, author and international figure, Oren Lyons was raised in the traditional ways of life of the Seneca and Onondoga reservations.
-In 1982 he helped establish the United Nations Working Group on Indigenous Populations where he participated in the Indigenous Peoples Conference, an international forum supported by the U.N.
-He is the Faitherkeeper of the Turtle Clan of the Onondoga Nation in upstate New York.
+In 1982, he helped establish the United Nations Working Group on Indigenous Populations, where he participated in the Indigenous Peoples Conference: an international forum supported by the U.N.
+He is the Faithkeeper of the Turtle Clan of the Onondoga Nation in upstate New York.
 The Onondoga Nation is one of the six nations of the Haudenosaunee confederation of nations, also called Iroquis Confederation of nations or League of Six Nations.
-Chief Lyons received the Audubon Medal in 1993 in recognition for his individual achievement in the field of conversation and environmental protection.
+Chief Lyons received the Audubon Medal in 1993 in recognition for his individual achievement in the field of conservation and environmental protection.

 Quanah Parker Suite